Thinking of trying

-If you're looking into going snorkeling while on holiday, then there are some simple things you can do to make it a memorable experience for all the right reasons.
+If you're thinking about doing some snorkeling while on holiday, then there are some simple things you can do to make it a memorable experience, for all the right reasons.

 Click the link below to take you to the answer of your most pressing question, or keep scrolling to read the whole article.

 There are a few things that you need to know before you head off on a snorkeling holiday.
 To some of you, the information below may sound basic, but sometimes what seems a basic question to one person, is valuable information to another.

 You must be able to swim a little, or at least tread water

 There's more to snorkeling than gearing up and walking into the water.
 Even if you think you're just going to play and stay in the shallows where you can stand, for safety reasons you need to be able to have a little swimming experience.

 If you're not a strong swimmer, being able to swim (or dog-paddle) towards a given point means you probably won't panic if an unexpected wave pushes you deeper than you expected.

 If you're not a strong swimmer, then the best advice is to invest in a snorkel buoyancy vest.
 These are not the same as life jackets.
 Life jackets are designed to keep your head above water; snorkel vests allow you to inflate and deflate to suit your individual needs and swimming skills.

 Some commercial snorkeling operations require snorkelers to wear snorkeling vests for safety reasons.
 If you're planning on using a specialized snorkeling company, then check before leaving home on whether these are required, and are available at an additional cost or included in the price of your tour.